dotenv-org/dotenv-org.github.io/blog/_posts/2023-10-28-node-20-6-0-includes-built-in-support-for-env-files.md

 ### Using the new `--env-file` flag?

 [dotenv-vault](https://github.com/dotenv-org/dotenv-vault) is the perfect companion.
 Use it to sync your `.env` files and easily switch between environments.
-For, example `npx dotenv-vault pull production .env` to pull your production secrets to your `.env` file.
 [Create your Dotenv Account](https://dotenv.org) and try it today.

 <img src="/assets/img/blog/dotenv-vault-screenshot2.png" />